albanqafa/random-scripts/README.md

 - Installs/Updates OVMF images on void linux from kraxel.org's RPM builds

 RadIRC.py
-- am ugly IRC client written in python
+- a disgusting IRC client with broken threading written in python